top of page

 - From a systems science perspective, that means differentiating one relational network, or system, from others

-- Identification thus requires agentic selection among options
+- Identification thus requires selection among options -- a system capacity to distinguish boundaries or traits

 -